mnelson-1/Nelson_Marvelous-DSA_HW02-SparseMatrix/README.md

 Leading and trailing whitespaces around integers are ignored.

 ### Empty Lines:
-Lines that are completely empty or contain only whitespace are skipped.
+Lines that are empty or contain only whitespace are skipped.

 # Author